The Ten Most Exclusive Ski Resorts in the World

 We love the grandeur of the Grand Hotel Zermatterhof.
 For a small group try the Chalet Haus Glacier for 6

-The best ski area in Austria is the Arlberg region which includes the very famous resort of St Anton.
+The best ski area in Austria is the Arlberg region which includes the famous resort of St Anton.
 Just around the corner from this riotous extreme skier’s paradise is the lovely and refined resort of Lech which is on the same lift pass and linked by a 15 minute bus ride.
-The skiing here is on wide and perfectly groomed pistes and they make any skier look very good indeed.
-The town is full of traditional styled hotels and range of restaurants is 1st class.
+The skiing here is on wide and perfectly groomed pistes, and they make any skier look very good indeed.
+The town is full of traditional styled hotels and range of restaurants is first class.
 This resort is renowned for its snow record and attracting the beautiful people of Austria and Germany.

-We recommend the Arlberg Hotel which has one of the best well-ness centres we have seen.
+We recommend the Arlberg Hotel which has one of the best wellness centres we have seen.
 It is also right on the slopes with two memorable restaurants.
 You have to book this early as it sells out quickly.